muckamuck/lambda-tool/README.md

 ## Workflow

-You will need two virtual environments.
-One to use ```lambdatool``` and one to do development on your Lambda function's code.
-So a transript may look like:
+Here is a possible workflow for creating the deployment of a new service with AWS Lambda/API Gateway
 ```
 # Assume you are working on fantastic-function
-mkvirtualenv lambda-tool
+mkvirtualenv fantastic-function
 pip install LambdaTool
-lambdatool new --name fantastic-function
+lambdatool new -sn fantastic-function
-deactivate

 # Implement your function
-mkvirtualenv fantastic-function
 cd fantastic-function

-# fill in the INI file with your account info
+# Fill in the INI file with your account info
+# If you have a default VPC most of the bits have been placed
+# in config/config.ini.
+You will probably need to just supply
+# an S3 bucket in which lambdatool can place artifacts.
 vi config/config.ini

-# actually implement your idea
+# Actually implement your idea
-vi main.py
+vi main.py # LambdaTool depends on the main file being called main.py
+           # and that the the thing called lambda_handler remain
+           # called lambda_handler.

-# fill in all the modules needed by your function
+# Fill in all the modules needed by your function
 vi requirements.txt

+# I encourage the use of revision control
 git init && git add --all && git commit -m init
-deactivate
-workon lamda-tool
 lambdatool deploy
 deactivate
 ```